Data Bureau (Singapore) will never ask you to transfer money or disclose banking log-in details over a phone call.

 |---|---|

-| Certificate | A Data Bureau certification document issued under any programme in the CBA-01–VPO-16 series. |
+| Certificate | A Data Bureau certification document issued under any programme in the VBE-01–VPO-16 series. |

 | Certificate Holder | Any natural person or legal entity currently holding a valid, unexpired Data Bureau certificate. |